datalad-handbook/book/docs/basics/101-116-sharelocal.rst

    :notes: how do we get the subdataset? currently it looks empty. --> a plain datalad install
    :cast: 04_collaboration

-   $ datalad install recordings/longnow
+   $ datalad get -n recordings/longnow

-Let's what has changed (excerpt):
+The hidden section below will elaborate on :command:`datalad get` and the ``-n/--no-data`` option, but for now, let's first see what has changed after running the above command (excerpt):

 .. runrecord:: _examples/DL-101-116-108
    :language: console